-Here’s how to protect your energy and focus your intention by casting a magical circle before your ritual or spell.
+Here’s how and why to cast a circle of protection before your ritual or spell.

-Perhaps you’ve noticed that many spells and rituals start with the instruction: “First, cast a circle.”
+If you’re new to Witchcraft, perhaps you’ve noticed that many spells and rituals start with the instruction: “First, cast a circle.”
+Or perhaps “First, cast a circle and call the elements.”

 And why do you need to cast one?